 Lawyering Process Program

-Ranked No. 7 in the nation for legal writing, our lawyering process program provides you an introduction to the essential lawyering skills—research, writing, analytical thinking and oral advocacy.
+Ranked No. 6 in the nation for legal writing by U.S. News & World Report, our Lawyering Process Program provides an introduction to the essential lawyering skills—research, writing, analytical thinking and oral advocacy.

 Lawyering Process Program Overview